LLNL/scr/doc/rst/users/api.rst

 limits on its data access in both time and space.
 Start and complete calls indicate when an application needs to write or read its data.
 Files in the dataset cannot be accessed outside of these markers.
-Additionally, for best performance, each MPI process may only read files written by itself or another process having the same MPI rank in a previous run.
+Additionally, for best performance, each MPI process may only access files written by itself or another process having the same MPI rank in a previous run.
-In this mode, an MPI process cannot read files written by a process having a different MPI rank.
+In this mode, an MPI process cannot access files written by a process having a different MPI rank.
 SCR can provide substantial improvements in I/O performance by enabling an application to specify its limits on when and where it needs to access its data.